-CES HAS a strong sense of tradition and maintains high expectations for student success.
+CES has a strong sense of tradition and maintains high expectations for student success.
 We have high student learning rates and student performance because of our dedicated staff.
 As our at-risk population continues to grow, we will need more personnel to provide small group instruction and some pullout programs.
-We will measure student growth by looking at BOY, MOY, and EOY TPRI results, STAAR Ready assessments.
-We have added a performance objective to improve writing as per Title I application using TEA's Strategic Priorities.
-Parents and community are supportive of our campus and programs; however, additional parent involvement is needed to promote academic success.
+We will measure student growth by looking at BOY, MOY, and EOY mClass results, and iReady and unit assessments.
+Parents and community are supportive of our campus and programs; however, additional parent involvement/engagement is needed to promote academic success.
 We believe that the earlier parents get involved, the better.
 We are in need of a parent liaison to better forge the relationship between school and family.
-This one thing may be the most important we could do for our parents and children.